ANSANJAY/LinuxModuleParameters/3_passing_parameters/readme.md

 ❓ **Question 2**: How does the `perm` argument in `module_param` affect the module parameter once it's loaded?

-📝 **Answer**: The `perm` argument in `module_param` sets the permissions for the module parameter's entry in sysfs.
+📝 **Answer**: The `perm` argument in `module_param` sets the permissions for the module parameter's entry in `sysfs`.
 This determines who can read or modify the parameter.
-For instance, a permission of `S_IRUGO` allows any user to read the parameter, while a permission of `0` means the parameter won't have a sysfs entry at all.
+- For instance, a permission of `S_IRUGO` allows any user to read the parameter, while a permission of `0` means the parameter won't have a sysfs entry at all.

 ❓ **Question 3**: If a kernel module has a `charp` parameter type, what kind of data is it expecting?

-📝 **Answer**: A `charp` parameter type in a kernel module expects a character pointer, which typically means it's expecting a string.
+📝 **Answer**: A `charp` parameter type in a kernel module expects a `character pointer`, which typically means it's expecting a string.

 ---

-**Section 3: Simplify the concept**

 🌟 **In Simple Words**: